 • Hudson City Bancorp, Inc. in its merger with M&T Bank Corporation

-Sean is currently a member NIRI and the Society of Corporate Secretaries and Governance Professionals.
+Sean is currently a member NIRI and the Society for Corporate Governance.

 Sean received a bachelor’s degree in applied mathematics from Stony Brook University.